Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 Wanting to benefit from scalability and cost-efficiency of serverless technology, organizations are increasingly migrating their monolothic applications to serverless architectures.
 This migration can be a very difficult process.

-**Why?** Because the most significant part of the migration process will involve deconstructing the application into components and services.
+**Why?** Because the most significant part of the migration process will involve **decoupling**.

+the application into components and services.
 If your code is procedural in nature, you're in a for a long and painful process.
 However, if you're code is clean, object oriented, and organized, than it can easily be adapted for a serverless environment.

 In this article I'll outline **four design principles** for Serverless functions and demonstrate how an object oriented code base faciltates the transformation of a monolithic application into functions that can satisfy these principles.